 - Serve immediately.

 - Store bought caramel sauce is fine here, just make sure it is good caramel sauce and not the running cheap ice cream topping.
 If you want to try making your own try my salted caramel sauce recipe here.
 (You will not need to use the full teaspoon of salt suggested in this parsnip recipe as your caramel will already be salted.
-I would reduce the amount to ½ tsp)
+I would reduce the amount to ½ teaspoon)

 - If your store bought caramel already has salt in it then reduce the amount of salt you add.